QuentinGruber/h1z1-server/README.md

 `{ "serverId": { "numberInt": "1" }, "serverState": { "numberInt": "1" }, "locked": false, "name": "fuckdb", "nameId": { "numberInt": "1" }, "description": "yeah", "descriptionId": { "numberInt": "1" }, "reqFeatureId": { "numberInt": "0" }, "serverInfo": "ye", "populationLevel": { "numberInt": "1" }, "populationData": "<Population ServerCapacity=\"0\" PingAddress=\"127.0.0.1:20043\" Rulesets=\"Permadeath\"><factionlist IsList=\"1\"><faction Id=\"1\" Percent=\"0\" TargetPopPct=\"0\" RewardBuff=\"52\" XPBuff=\"52\" PercentAvg=\"0\"/><faction Id=\"2\" Percent=\"0\" TargetPopPct=\"1\" RewardBuff=\"0\" XPBuff=\"0\" PercentAvg=\"0\"/><faction Id=\"3\" Percent=\"0\" TargetPopPct=\"1\" RewardBuff=\"0\" XPBuff=\"0\" PercentAvg=\"1\"/></factionlist></Population>", "allowedAccess": true }`

-## Current State

-The login server correctly manages the h1z1 client and sends it a fake "loginReply", it can also send server updates and respond to requests for server lists.
-The zoneServer (game server) seems to work but cannot be tested at the moment.

-(Glitch) Spamming the h1z1 client of any packet gives us access to the server selection menu.

 ## How to use

 ### Installation